 The tall, wet eucalypt forests of the Strathbogie Ranges are separated from the forests of the Central Highlands and the north-east by the valleys of the Goulburn River and the Broken River, respectively.
 Until recently, Yellow-bellied Gliders were considered to be absent from the Strathbogie Ranges.

 After moving down to the swamp, we heard three individuals, calling and foraging amongst the loose bark in the Mountain Swamp Gums.
 These individuals moved around us as a loose group, calling softly to each other, while we stood in the darkness and listened.
-We then attempted to locate the animals with 100 W 12 V spotlights, only to hear them leave the area.
-Despite attempts over the next hour, the animals were not heard or seen again.
+During this time, the shriek-gurgle of a glider was heard some distance to our west, on the easterly slope of Mt Barrenhet, though we didn’t investigate further, choosing to remain with the animals in the Mountain Swamp Gums.
+We then attempted to locate the animals in the swamp with 100 W, 12 V spotlights, only to hear them move through the trees away from us.
+Despite us remaining on-site over the next hour, the animals were not heard or seen again.

 Several months later, a stand of mature Messmate Stringybark (Eucalyptus obliqua), adjacent to the Mountain Swamp Gum habitat, was logged.
-The logged area had contained many large, old, hollow-bearing trees.
+The coupe had contained many large, old, hollow-bearing trees.

 Despite several surveys in the same area over the next 12 months, as well as spotlighting and listening for calls in nearby suitable habitat in the many years since 1996, no Yellow-bellied Gliders have since been recorded anywhere in the Strathbogie Ranges.